Some Hamlets and Townships of Dewsbury mentioned in this article:

 We don’t know exactly why Richard moved, but we do know that he stayed in Earlsheaton and made his living there.
 Perhaps the fall in wool and corn prices meant that the income from his inheritance had fallen drastically.
 Perhaps, indeed, he was escaping the plague.
 He and Ffrauncis Archer had six children together, three boys and three girls, at least four of whom survived to adulthood.
 Richard died in Earlsheaton, aged about 66, in 1643, just a few months after his wife and his cousin, Richard of Dewsbury Moorside, had also died.
 Co-incidentally, there was an outbreak of the plague in Dewsbury in 1643, so maybe it caught up with him in the end after all.

 Notes: Recent research (in 2018) has found another Hemingway in Dewsbury about that time.
 A Robert Hemingway married Mercye Acrode in 1614.
-He is believed to have been Richard's brother, who was eight years older, and it may have been his second marriage, as Mercy Acrode was 25 years his junior, she being 20 and Robert being 45 at the time of the marriage.
+He could be Richard's brother, who was eight years older, possibly his second marriage, as Mercy Acrode was 25 years his junior, she being 20 and Robert being 45 at the time of the marriage.
 Robert may have previously married Eden Lyster at Halifax in 1590.

 Hemingway of the Walterclough, Southowram